openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

 Relationship: `http://docs.openstack.org/api/openstack-identity/3/rel/auth_tokens`

 This call is identical to `GET /auth/tokens`, but no response body is provided, even if an error occurs or the token is invalid.

-A 204 response indicates that the `X-Subject-Token` is valid.
+Response:

+    Status: 200 OK

 #### Revoke token: `DELETE /auth/tokens`